byhemechi/ballmouse/docs/index.md

 Click "Play Game" to play game.

 [Manual](/manual) is in the sidebar or the hyperlink.
+!!! note
+    The game Dino Guy is not available due to an incident with Git.
+Because of this, there is no remaining evidence of the game's existance outside of daily logs.

 General documentation such as feasability is in [General](/General/feasibility/).
 Diagrams such as flowcharts, pseudocode, data-flow diagram, structure charts, etc are in [Diagrams](/Diagrams/).